Daniel K. Inouye International Airport: Terminals

 Daniel K. Inouye International Airport has 60 gates (54 jet-way gates and 6 hard stands) in three terminals.
-The Wiki Wiki Shuttle provides inter-terminal transportation between the ticket lobbies of all three terminals and between the concourses in terminals 1 and 2.
-All gates in terminals 1 and 2 are connected post-security; however, passengers walking from Terminal 1 to gates in Terminal 2 must pass through a USDA agricultural inspection station for carry-on luggage.
+Terminal 1 and Terminal 2 are connected post-security, however, passengers walking from Terminal 1 to Terminal 2 must pass through a USDA agricultural inspection station for carry-on luggage.

 Terminal 1 (formerly known as the "Interisland Terminal") opened in 1993 and has 25 gates.
 The $130 million 8-gate terminal was the largest construction project undertaken at that time by the State Airports Division and replaced an earlier terminal built in 1961.
 In 1995, a 5-gate extension to the terminal, which also featured a new post-security walkway to Terminal 2, opened.

 On May 30, 2018, the state airports division broke ground on the Mauka Concourse after years of delays.
 This new concourse adds space for 11 narrow-body aircraft or six wide-body aircraft and also features a post-security walkway to the rest of Terminal 1 and a new six-lane TSA security checkpoint.
 The Mauka Concourse opened for passenger use on August 27, 2021.

+Continuing the improvements to Terminal 1, Hawaiian Airlines spent $14 million on a new four-lane security checkpoint located at the makai end of the terminal.
+This new security checkpoint opened on February 18, 2023 and replaced the security checkpoint that was previously located in the center of the terminal.

 Terminal 2 (formerly known as the "Overseas Terminal") opened in 1962 and has 29 gates.
-Terminal 2 is the largest terminal at HNL and is the only terminal which can take international arrivals and departures.
+Terminal 2 is the largest terminal at HNL and is the only terminal which can take international arrivals.
 From 1970 through 1978, architect Vladimir Ossipoff designed a terminal modernization project that remodeled this terminal and created several additions, which included the Diamond Head Concourse in 1970, the Ewa Concourse in 1972, and the Central Concourse in 1980.
-2 3-jetway gates to handle an Airbus A380 were added to the terminal in 2018; this was done to support All Nippon Airways's A380 flights between Tokyo's Narita Airport and Honolulu.
+Two 3-jetway gates to handle an Airbus A380 were added to the terminal in 2018; this was done to support All Nippon Airways's A380 flights between Tokyo's Narita Airport and Honolulu.

 Terminal 3 opened in 2018 between the Delta and United Cargo facilities on the Diamond Head side of the airport.
 The terminal was originally a single-story facility located north of Terminal 1 adjacent to Nimitz Highway, but this older facility was closed on June 1, 2018, for demolition in order to make way for the Mauka Concourse expansion of Terminal 1.
 Originally a larger replacement commuter terminal was planned to be built on the Diamond Head side of the airport, but those plans were ultimately canceled.
 This was largely due to bankruptcy of three of the four airlines occupying the terminal and the higher-than-expected cost of the project.